Would've, Could've, Should've

 Angela & Uncle Jerry identify 'poison' as a metaphor, she should have been poison to him because she was much younger, and he should have rejected her.
 Uncle Jerry notes that the metaphor operates as part of the conditional statement structure in verse one.

-The poison metaphor frames the speaker as something the older man should have recognized as harmful or inappropriate, reinforcing the power imbalance and his culpability.
+The poison metaphor frames the speaker as something the older man should have recognised as harmful or inappropriate, reinforcing the power imbalance and his culpability.

 “I damn sure never would've danced with the devil At nineteen”